apache/beam/website/src/documentation/programming-guide.md

 `@OnTimer` methods can also access many of these parameters.
 Timestamp, window, `PipelineOptions`, `OutputReceiver`, and `MultiOutputReceiver` parameters can all be accessed in an `@OnTimer` method.
 In addition, an `@OnTimer` method can take a parameter of type `TimeDomain` which tells whether the timer is based on event time or processing time.
+Timers are explained in more detail in the [Timely (and Stateful) Processing with Apache Beam](https://beam.apache.org/blog/2017/08/28/timely-processing.html) blog post.

 ### 4.6.
 Composite transforms {#composite-transforms}